 I remember briefly waking when we reached a dam with a small general store.
 And I remember listening to my father talk of this trip much later when I was older.
 Apparently, the owners of the store lived above it.
 Daddy woke them up and they came up with a suitable fan belt.
 We finally arrived home in the wee hours of the morning.

 As an adult, of course, we simply view the terrible inconveniences of such an ordeal.
-But even now, forty-five years later, I haven't forgotten the delicious terror of that ride along Superstition Mountain.
+But even now, more than fifty years later, I haven't forgotten the delicious terror of that ride along Superstition Mountain.